openjdk/jextract/doc/GUIDE.md

 | `--dump-includes <String>`                                   | dump included symbols into specified file (see below)        |
 | `--include-[function,constant,struct,union,typedef,var]<String>` | Include a symbol of the given name and kind in the generated bindings.
 When one of these options is specified, any symbol that is not matched by any specified filters is omitted from the generated bindings. |
 | `--version`                                                  | print version information and exit |

+jextract accepts one or more header files.
+When multiple header files are specified, --header-class-name option is mandatory.
+Header files can be specified in two different ways.

+   1. simple header file name like "foo.h" or header file path like "bar/foo.h"

+   2. Special header file path or file name like "<stdio.h>", "<GLUT/glut.h>".
+      With this syntax, the header full or relative path is not required.
+The usual C compiler include path search is used in this case.
+This simplifies the extraction of header files from standard include paths and include paths specified by -I options.

+      Note that '>' and '<' are special characters in OS Shells and therefore those need to be escaped appropriately.
+On Unix platforms, simple quoting like "<stdio.h>" is enough.

 #### Additional clang options